shelyaa/to-do-app/README.md

 # React Todo App
 ## Project Description
-React Todo App with API is a full-featured task management application built with React and TypeScript.
+React Todo App is a task management application built with React and TypeScript.
 ## Technologies Used
 - React, Typescript
 - SCSS